fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_4.md

-# Tutorial 4: Creating a Main Menu UI that Scales to the Screen Size
+# Tutorial 4: Creating a Main Menu UI that Scales to Screen Size
 This tutorial makes use of the Unity UI system and does not require a script to be written, but requires adjustments to be made within the inspector window of Unity.

 #### 1) Setting up the Canvas